TheWitheredStriker/TheWitheredStriker/README.md

    - [ ] Forth
    - [ ] Smalltalk
    - [ ] Kotlin
-   - [ ] D

-I'm interested in some other languages as well, like Elixir, Nim and Ada, but I'm not sure if I'll ever get to those.
+I'm interested in some other languages as well, like Elixir, D, Nim and Ada, but I'm not sure if I'll ever get to those.
 The other ones I just mentioned have priority.

 # Contact me